 To decrease our reliance to on-site well water, we would like to build a rainwater catchment system on the tin roof.
 A grey water system to irrigate the garden that is under construction will help water use efficiency as well.

-PROViDE has built a refuse incinerator, a compost system on the property, and is investigating innovative uses of non-burnable, non-biodegradable refuse such as plastic and an array of metal containers used at the compound.
+PROViDE built a refuse incinerator, a compost system on the property, and is investigating innovative uses of non-burnable, non-biodegradable refuse such as plastic and an array of metal containers used at the compound.

 In February 2011 we held a community meeting to investigate the interest and feasibility of conducting micro-finance to small business owners, animal husbandry with goats, and a tree nursery to aid in reforesting this region.
-This meeting is an imperative preliminary step to investing the community to ensure long-term effectiveness.
+This meeting was an imperative preliminary step to investing the community to ensure long-term effectiveness.
 These programs are effectively developing and are driven by the community.

 The micro-loan program began with 50 loans.
 During our partnership, HAC distributed 571 loans, 92% of which have gone to female entrepreneurs in the vicinity.
 As part of the animal husbandry program, over 100 goats have were distributed during our partnership.